 This position requires the following:

-1 season experience in an organized camp setting
+- 1 season experience in an organized camp setting prefered

-Life Saving certificate preferred (training and cost to be provided by OUB)
+- Life Saving certificate a plus (training and cost to be provided by OUB)

-This is a 24-7 on-call position while camp is in session from June 12 – July 23.
+This is a 24-7 on-call position while camp is in session from June 3– July 25.
 See camp schedule.
 Staff training is held from June 3 through June 12.

 This job description may not list all the duties and responsibilities of the position.
 The employee will answer to the OUB Camp Director, and may be asked to perform other duties.
 OUB reserves the right to revise this job description at any time.
 The employee will be evaluated, in part, based upon the performance of the tasks listed in this job description.